 Scientific Focus: Basic biomedical research supported by cutting-edge technologies, with a focus on innovation in translational research leading to product and methodology discovery and pre-clinical therapeutic development.

-Academic Departments: Cancer Biology, Chemistry, Infectology, Metabolism and Aging, Molecular Therapeutics, Neuroscience.
+Academic Departments: Cancer Biology, Chemistry, Immunology and Microbial Science, Metabolism and Aging, Molecular Therapeutics, Neuroscience.

-Graduate Program: Doctoral (PhD) programs are offered in chemical and biological sciences on the Florida campus through The Scripps Research Institute Kellogg School of Science and Technology.
+Graduate Program: Doctoral (PhD) programs are offered in chemical and biological sciences on the Florida campus through The Scripps Research Institute's graduate program.

 Biomedical Research.
 Like The Scripps Research Institute as a whole, Scripps Florida's scientific departments are focused on finding answers to some of the most critical biomedical questions and, ultimately, to understanding in detail the fundamental processes of life.
 The overarching goal of this research focus is the development of therapeutic opportunities in several important disease areas.
 Scripps Florida's research targets include, among others, neurobiology (Alzheimer's, Parkinson's, autism, schizophrenia, anxiety/depression and addiction), cancer biology, immune system studies (asthma, rheumatoid arthritis), cardiovascular and metabolic research (heart disease, diabetes, obesity and metabolic syndrome), and infectious diseases (Creutzfeldt-Jakob disease, malaria, tuberculosis, hepatitis C, HIV/AIDS).